imtkain/Fabric-Prefab/README.md

 **Required.** Fabric tenant settings restrict SPN access to members of specified security groups—you cannot enable the tenant setting for "the entire organization" and expect individual SPNs to work.
 The SPN must be in a security group that is explicitly allowed.
 See [Creating a Security Group](#creating-a-security-group-and-adding-the-spn) below.

 ### 3. Tenant setting enabled
 A Fabric Administrator must enable **"Service principals can use Fabric APIs"** in Developer settings and add your security group.
-See [Configuring the Tenant Setting](#configuring-the-tenant-setting) below.
+See [Configuring Tenant Settings](#configuring-tenant-settings) below.

 ### 4. Workspace access
 The SPN must have **Contributor** (minimum), **Member**, or **Admin** role on the target workspace: